Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 * There's also one requiring duplicated dungeons (more info below) to be enabled.
 You can guess what that means.
 It's intended for lategame, even at the level of killing Xenofex.
 You'll probably be able to experience an epic battle like the one already included in base Rev4 (and without severe annoyances like dispel magic or drainSP, unless I will add item bonuses protecting from them)
 * The fourth quest also requires duplicated dungeons, and is given in Nighon.
 Intended for midgame-lategame.
 * The fifth quest again requires duplicating dungeons and is given in Harmondale.
 Intended for midgame.

+# Changes from vanilla Merge/Revamp
+* Ghost Ring and Faerie Ring now only give +50% bonus instead of 100%.
+That was definitely too OP.

 # Some notes
 * Disarm trap expert only learnable in Erathian Sewers only applies to Antagarich RN, but I might change it in the future (it's easy to do), the same situation is with fire expert and master elemental magics (on Antagarich most require completing quest first, on other continents they don't).